Britt Reames: Professional career

 Over the next several years, he pitched for the Oakland Athletics, the Montreal Expos, and the Pittsburgh Pirates, always switching between the majors and the minors.
 On August 11, 2006 he was called up by the Pirates when Josh Sharpless went on the disabled list.
-On August 28, 2006, he was designated for assignment.
+On August 28, he was designated for assignment.
 He has not pitched professionally since 2006.

+Coaching career

-He spent three years as the pitching coach at Furman from 2008 through 2010 before taking the same position at his alma mater prior to the 2011 season.
+Reames spent three years as the pitching coach at Furman from 2008 through 2010 before taking the same position at his alma mater prior to the 2011 season.
 He was inducted into the Hall of Fame at The Citadel in November 2008.

+On August 4, 2023, Reames was announced as the head coach at Oceanside Collegiate Academy in Mount Pleasant, South Carolina.